 Helga Henderson Diaz, BS, has lived her entire life in Iquitos, Peru.
 She obtained her BS degree in education, specializing in chemistry and biology from UNAP.
 As a life-long educator, Helga has teaching experience in the elementary and secondary schools of Iquitos and Lima; and was director of higher education and future teachers training at the Pedagogic Institute Loreto.
 With advanced training in bilingual education, Helga was a foreign language professor at UNAP; and training students from different ethnic groups from the Amazon to become teachers at FORMABIAP.
 With ACEER, she was also active in environmental educational activities for youth, aimed at raising awareness of conservation.
 Helga’s motto is “You can’t love what you don’t know.
 Get to know the Amazon, love it and preserve it.”
 Helga is currently involved in cultural exchange between students from Iquitos, Peru and Rochester, NY through The Association of Teenage Diplomats.

-Valeria Ruiz, BA
+Valeria Ruiz, MA, MA

 Mark Wangberg, MFA